2007 UK & Ireland Greyhound Racing Year

 The 2007 UK & Ireland Greyhound Racing Year was the 82nd year of greyhound racing in the United Kingdom and Ireland.

 Summary

 Two time English Greyhound Derby champion Westmead Hawk was aimed towards a third Derby attempt after recovering from injury over the winter.
 His trainer Nick Savva and owner Bob Morton sent him to Monmore for two races on 3 and 10 May and then Wimbledon on 19 and 26 May.
 After finishing second in the Derby Trial Stake on 26 May his connections decided not to go for a third Derby and retired him to stud.

 The 2007 English Greyhound Derby progressed without Westmead Hawk and was won by his kennelmate Westmead Lord.
 The Irish equivalent went to Tyrur Rhino for trainer Paul Hennessy who recorded a 1-2 when Tyrur Laurel finished runner-up.

 Charlie Lister won his fourth trainers title.

+A builder called David Smith killed thousands of greyhounds with a captive bolt gun, charging £10 a time.
+Smith was fined £2,000 "under legislation used to restrict the dumping of waste", after police said he had committed no offence Subsequently, anyone found to have sent a greyhound to him was warned off for life by the GBGB.

 Tracks

 Brough Park underwent a re-branding by their owners William Hill Bookmakers and would now be known as Newcastle.
 This was possible due to the fact that it was the only greyhound track remaining in Newcastle; White City, Gateshead and Gosforth had all previously existed in the city.
 Sister track Sunderland was the recipient of a significant prize money increase as plans were announced that a new festival would be held.
 It included the William Hill Classic offering a £40,000 winner's prize and the William Hill Grand Prix for £25,000.

 Dundalk unveiled the all-weather horse track to go alongside the new greyhound track costing a further €24 million.
 The total improvements had cost €35million.

 Three independent tracks closed, Wisbech, Bedwellty and Hinckley, the latter was sold to developers.